sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 Reviewing a patch
 -----------------

-See also the section :ref:`section-review-patches` for further guidelines on reviewing patches.
-Before reviewing a patch, you can choose to download a patch file from the Trac server (the little download icon next to the file name is the easiest way).
-Clicking on the file name will show you a side-by-side comparison view that is useful for previewing changes; red shading is deletions, green shading is additions.
+See the Trac section :ref:`section-review-patches` for further guidelines on reviewing patches; this section walks through the process of downloading and applying patches.
+When viewing a Trac ticket, you will see available patches listed near the top in the Attachments section.
+Clicking on the file name will show you a `diff <http://en.wikipedia.org/wiki/Diff>`_ comparison view that is useful for previewing changes; red shading is deletions, green shading is additions.
+Once you've decided to review the patch, download the patch file from the Trac server using the little download icon next to the file name.

 To apply a patch to the code in your sandbox (see :ref:`section-create-sandbox` for information on creating a sandbox),